Lebowski89/blog/content/roles.md

 ***

-Previously, I would only include defaults that were required by multiple roles in group_vars and the remainder in role defaults, but this led to a mish-mash of defaults in different locations.
-With the adoption of common tasks to handle things, such as traefik labels, I was able to cut down the amount of defaults and could move all to group_vars.
+Previously, I would include defaults required by multiple roles in group_vars and the remainder in role defaults, but this led to a mish-mash of defaults in different locations.
+With the adoption of common tasks to handle things, such as traefik labels, I was able to minimise the amount of defaults and moved all to group_vars.
 One thing I did like to do when using role defaults was to include 'defaults' in the variable name:

 ```yaml

 ## metrics/defaults/main/exporters.yml

 ################################